Volunteering in Tonga

 About Tonga

-The Kingdom of Tonga is a stunning nation with a variety of landscapes, from rugged volcanic slopes, to low-lying coral islands.
-Pristine sandy beaches colour Tonga’s 169 islands, 36 of which are inhabited by the population of 104,000.
-The majority of people live on the main island, Tongatapu, which is home to the capital city of Nuku’alofa.
+The Kingdom of Tonga is a Polynesian country made up of 176 islands, 36 of which are inhabited by a population of approximately 106,000.
+Most people live on the main island, Tongatapu, which is home to the capital city of Nuku’alofa.

-While Tonga is a constitutional monarchy, there is a pro-democracy movement that promotes reforms, including better representation in parliament for Tongans, and better accountability in matters of state.
-The institution of monarchy continues to hold popular support, even while reforms are advocated for.
+After the arrival of the Western traders and missionaries which began in the late 18th centenary, Tongan culture changed dramatically.
+Some old beliefs and habits were discarded, and new ones adopted.
+Today, Tonga is a constitutional monarchy, there is a pro-democracy movement that promotes reforms, including better representation in parliament for Tongans, and better accountability in matters of state.

 In 2012 Tonga graduated to upper-middle income status.
 The country continues to face development challenges related to its geographic isolation, exposure to natural hazards, and its limited resource production and export base.